nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

 git_branch: # str
 ```

 GitRepositories are a bit unique.
 If you specify they `branch:` key in the global_settings.yaml file, this will override the `git_branch:` key in the `<environment>.yaml` file.
 The `git_branch:` key in the environment specific yaml file is the default, so you don't have to specify branches for each git repository.
+See section on Content Types for examples of what can be listed in `provided_data_type`.

 ### DynamicGroup